 Prague is an art lesson, with endless galleries opening my eyes to new artists.
 Alphonse Maria Mucha (1860 – 1939) is one of the most highly-visible artists in Prague.
 Mucha’s well-known Art Nouveau paintings are exhibited in postcards and commercial illustrations worldwide.

 Mucha Museum Prague

 There’s a Mucha Museum in Prague Old Town on Panská Street.
 His extraordinary masterpiece, The Slav Epic, has been on display at the Veletržní Palace since 2012.
 The Slav Epic is a massive, incredible accomplishment.
-I was touched by its dramatic beauty and impeccable detail!
+I was touched deeply by its dramatic beauty and impeccable detail!

 It took Mucha years to create the Slav Epic, a series of twenty large paintings depicting and celebrating the history of the Czech and Slavic people.
 Between 1911 and 1926, he worked tirelessly on the enormous canvases from a spacious studio in Zbiroh Castle near Prague.
 Mucha bestowed the paintings to the city of Prague in 1928.
 From 1963 until 2012, The Slav Epic was on display in the chateau in Moravský Krumlov in South Moravia where Alphonse Maria Mucha was born.

 Mucha Background and History

 In Moravia, Mucha was a decorative painter creating theatrical scenery.
 He later moved to Vienna, where he took employment with a Viennese theatrical design company.
 After a fire destroyed his employer’s business in Vienna, he returned to Moravia as a freelance painter.

-“About Christmas 1894, Mucha visited a print shop and discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
+“About Christmas 1894, Mucha visited a print shop where he discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
 He created a lithographed poster for the play.”

 “With the Slav Epic, Mucha wished to unite all the Slavs through their common history and mutual reverence for peace and learning and eventually inspire them to work for humanity using their experience and virtue.”
 Mucha Foundation